Winning Customer Loyalty in the Hospitality Business

 1. No cost cancellations, instant check-in, reserved seating.

-2. If you’re a business that has premium upgrades, leverage them as awards for clients who faithfully engage your program at the local level.
+2. If your business offers premium upgrades, use them as awards for clients who faithfully engage your program at the local level.

-3. Use other hospitality industry partnership to increase your loyalty program value proposition.
+3. Use other hospitality industry partnerships to increase your loyalty program value proposition.

 Drive Add-Ons

 For example, if your hotel has a spa, leverage the points earned during the booking process, towards a reward that offers a free seaweed wrap.
-If completed, you’ve used your rewards to introduce customers to a new product or service and provided additional value to the guest, that will keep them coming back.
+If completed, you’ve used your rewards to introduce customers to a new product or service and provided additional value to the guests, which will keep them returning.

 Go Omnichannel

-One of the most important ways that hospitality managers need to rethink the way they use awards programs to drive business, is how they are accessed.
-Many of the affiliate programs we previously spoke about are winning over customers, based simply on the fact that they’re accessible over all the devices where customers now spend time.
+One of the most important ways hospitality managers need to rethink how they use awards programs to drive business is how they are accessed.
+Many of the affiliate programs we previously spoke about are winning over customers simply because they’re accessible on all the devices where customers now spend time.

 Grow Your “VIP” offerings

 Recognizing your most frequent (and valuable) guests is important.
-They spend more, visit with greater frequency, and talk your business up to their friends.
-Integrated omnichannel loyalty provides us lots of new tools for expanding your programs and controlling the guest experience, from beginning to end.
+They spend more time frequently visiting and talking to their friends about your business.
+Integrated omnichannel loyalty provides us with many new tools for expanding your programs and controlling the guest experience, from beginning to end.

 Tiered VIP

-On a recent SlideShare presentation, the bLoyal team talked about tiered offerings and how they can drive more loyal customers.
-Tiered programs provide guests with increasingly more valuable rewards based on how often they performs a desired action.
-The more, visits, spends, or referrals the guest has, the greater the value of their program.
+In a recent SlideShare presentation, the bLoyal team discussed tiered offerings and how they can drive more loyal customers.
+Tiered programs reward guests with increasingly valuable benefits based on their frequency of completing a desired action.
+The more visits, spend, or referrals the guest has, the greater the value of their program.

-In order to stay in this tier, the guest must continually meet a defined goal.
+The guest must continually meet a defined goal to stay in this tier.
 This drives personal investment for those who want to get the best benefits.

 Subscription Models

-You may not think of a service like “Post Mates” as a hospitality based business.
-Yet they essentially provide a concierge style experience for your home.
-Several months ago, Post Mates launched a subscription model, in which they charged top users a monthly subscription fee for unlimited uses.
+You may not consider a service like Postmates, a hospitality-based business providing a concierge-style experience for your home.
+Several months ago, they launched a subscription model, charging top users a monthly subscription fee for unlimited uses.

 Other Hospitality Loyalty Program Ideas